kdehaan/triangulating_polygons/README.md

         - This solution is not guaranteed to work on polygons with holes, or non-planar polygons.
             (it might work for some of them, though)

+    Some examples of unit tests that I would add:
+        - Specific

 # Execution Instructions

     Download or clone the repository to the folder of your choice.
-From inside the folder, on a computer with python 3.6.3 or greater, type 'python triangles.py' to run the program on the given (default) solution.
+From inside the folder, on a computer with python 3.6.3 or greater, type `python triangles.py` to run the program on the given (default) solution.

     Optional Command Line Arguments:
-    -f filename.csv         specify input file
+    `-f filename.csv         specify input file`
-    -o filename.csv         write output to filename.csv
+    `-o filename.csv         write output to filename.csv`

     Sample output: